ralujf/chiryo/README.md

 #### Assets ####

-Image assets were either created or sourced from free to use creators on Pexels
+Image assets were edited and either created or sourced from free to use creators on Pexels

 Asset References
 https://www.pexels.com/@hillaryfox/